Greyhound Information

 Greyhounds Renaissance

 • Where the greyhound got its name is unknown.
 It could derived from the Saxon words Gech or Greg, meaning - Greek - because they thought the breed originated in Greece.
 The word could also have come from the centuries when only aristocrats (Great people) were allowed to own greyhounds.
 It may also have been derived from the term gazehound - a dog that hunts by sight.
 The name has nothing to do with the greyhound's color.
-Gray is a rare color for a greyhound.
+Gray is actually a very rare color for a greyhound.

 • Most greyhounds today can trace their bloodlines directly back to greyhounds bred in England in the early 1800's.